 Phone: 720-974-1865 Email

-Mary Ann Hamilton, VP of Science and Conservation
+Mary Ann Colley, VP of Science and Conservation

 Mary Ann Hamilton has been with Butterfly Pavilion since May of 2002 and has served as the Vice President of Science and Conservation since 2010 where she oversees the Horticulture, Curatorial, and Research and Conservation departments.
 Mary Ann has a B.S. in Bioenvironmental Sciences and Entomology from Texas A&M University, College Station and in 2010 received her Master’s in Education – Curriculum, Instruction, and Assessment from Regis University, Denver, CO.
 Mary Ann has had the privilege of consulting with N.A.S.A. on three space shuttle missions for life science experiments with butterflies and spiders.
 She also led Butterfly Pavilion through AZA accreditation which was awarded in 2014, making Butterfly Pavilion the first standalone butterfly house to become accredited by the AZA.